 In some cases, you may be able to access an exemption to the two month waiting period for upgrading psychiatric benefits - see Mental health - waiting period exemption.

 For more information, see the Ombudsman's factsheet on the pre-existing conditions rule.

 The maximum waiting period for pregnancy and birth benefits is 12 months - if you are planning to become pregnant and wish to be covered, you will need to organise appropriate health insurance for both yourself and your newborn child well in advance (before you become pregnant).
 Some important facts to remember:

 If you are on a hospital policy which provides restricted benefits for psychiatric care, then to access higher benefits you usually upgrade and complete a two month waiting period.

 However, from 1 April 2018, you can upgrade without having to serve this waiting period to access higher benefits for psychiatric care in a hospital or hospital substitute treatment.

 This exemption applies only once per lifetime and can only be accessed if you have already completed an initial two months of membership on any level of hospital cover.
 For more information about accessing the exemption, please contact your health insurer.

-For general information about the exemption, see the Department of Health website: Supporting mental health - waiting period exemption for higher benefits.
+For general information about the exemption, see the Department of Health and Aged Care website: waiting periods and exemptions.